center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 -----------------------

-While the process and goals described here could be extended to cover any attack surface, this Summiting 1.0 project has the following scoping and limitations:
+While the process and goals described here could be extended to cover any attack surface, this Summiting 1.0 project has the following scope and limitations:

 * **Focused on Windows systems.** There is definitely room to create guidance for networks, cloud, virtual machines, and other